Macy Yang (left) and her family at the 2023 Hmong New Year celebration in Fresno, California. (Photo courtesy of Macy Yang, expanded with Adobe)

 Yang is passionate about telling the story of her people, who have a long history.
 The Hmong originated in China about 4,000 years ago but in the 18th century began migrating en masse to Southeast Asia, according to the Hmong American Center.
 The CIA recruited Hmong soldiers to fight communists in Laos and Vietnam in what became known as the Secret War.
 This led to the Hmong to become persecuted after the U.S. pulled out of the region in the 1970s.
 These refugees fled their homeland and resettled in the West, including Yang.
 She was 4 years old when her family immigrated from Laos to Wisconsin.
 They later joined an influx of Hmong moving to California to farm and escape the cold.

 Yang works as a business consultant, but before moving back to California a few years ago from the Midwest, she freelanced for the Prescott, Wisconsin-based Hmong Times in her spare time.
 She wanted to continue her craft in Sacramento.
 There is the Hmong radio station KJAY, but no Hmong newspapers.
 So she started her own.
 The onset of a global pandemic isn’t an ideal time to launch a newspaper, but that’s the situation Yang found herself in.
 The Hmong Daily News launched in March 2020.
-Originally a twice-weekly print newspaper found at grocery stores and Hmong-owned businesses, the news outlet quickly shifted to be online only to cut costs and to publish news faster.
+Originally a twice-monthly print newspaper found at grocery stores and Hmong-owned businesses, the news outlet quickly shifted to be online only to cut costs and to publish news faster.

 There have been moments over the past four years when Yang has struggled.
 Sometimes she wondered if Hmong Daily News mattered.
 “There were times when I just felt like nobody was reading my news,” Yang says.
 She always fought off that negativity, and networking with other journalists through Ethnic Media Services helped.
 The San Francisco-based organization provides resources to ethnic outlets, and it was through them Yang learned of the Press Forward grant.